iot-root/python-wifi-recovery/README.md

 ### 3. Connect: User Connects Phone to Device Access Point

 Connect to the opened access point on the device from your mobile phone or laptop.
-The access point SSID is, by default, `Rpi-hostname` where hostname if the device name.
+The access point SSID is, by default, `Rpi-hostname` where hostname is the device name.

 ### 4. Portal: Phone Shows Portal to User in Web Browser